elielam/SNIP-SERVERCONFIG/README.md

 Permit to simply deploy your app with vHost creation and git deployement, with some tools choice like COMPOSER or NODEJS.

-//FOR USE JUST RUN sh 0x-xxxxxx.sh
+FOR USE JUST RUN sh 0x-xxxxxx.sh

-//ORDER IS PRIMARY
+ORDER IS PRIMARY

 ---------------------------------------------------------------

-// IF ERROR
+IF ERROR

-// TRY :
+TRY :

 sudo chmod 755 0x-xxxxxx.sh
 sudo vi 0x-xxxxxx.sh